Old Republic Home Warranty Reviews: Is It Worth It in 2026?

 • Real estate agents who want a reliable warranty partner for their clients

-• Homeowners with aging systems who want higher HVAC and appliance limits than competitors typically offer
+• Homeowners with aging systems who want higher HVAC and appliance limits than most competitors offer

-• Budget-conscious buyers who want a solid mid-tier plan in a state where Old Republic operates
+• Budget-conscious buyers in one of the 25 states where Old Republic operates

 Pincher's Pro Tip